 IMO-2125 External Development Expenses.
-These expenses include external expenses that we have incurred in connection with IMO-2125, our lead compound that we are developing for chronic HCV infection.
+These expenses include external expenses that we have incurred in connection with IMO-2125.
 These external expenses include payments to independent contractors and vendors for drug development activities conducted after the initiation of IMO-2125 clinical development but exclude internal costs such as payroll and overhead expenses.
-We commenced clinical development of IMO-2125 in May 2007 and since then we have incurred approximately \$6.7 million in external development expenses through December 31, 2009, including costs associated with our Phase 1 clinical trials and related nonclinical studies and manufacturing and related process development.
+We commenced clinical development of IMO-2125 in May 2007 and since then we have incurred approximately \$14.2 million in external development expenses through December 31, 2010, including costs associated with our Phase 1 clinical trials and related nonclinical studies and manufacturing and related process development.